- Why Camp Olson?

 The best way for a parent to communicate is by mail or email.
 A good idea is to pre-send a few encouraging letters or postcards to your child ahead of time.
 Label which days you’d like the letters delivered, and we’ll see to it that they receive them.
 Many parents also pre-address and post letters or postcards home to encourage their camper to write home.

 You can send emails and view photos through your online CampInTouch account.
 There is a fee required to use the email service and to order photos, but all parents can login for free to view the daily photo uploads.
-All emails are printed at 9am and delivered at lunch each day.
+All emails are printed daily and delivered.
 Photo or images you add to emails will only be printed in black & white.

 What is the food like? (back to list)